A mobile food vehicle is a vehicle used to sell unpackaged food to the public, such as a food truck, coffee van, or food vending machine.

 Mobile food businesses that sell only the following do not require a licence:

 Note: even though a licence may not be required, these types of businesses must ensure the sale of safe and suitable food and comply with the Food Standards Code | Food Standards Australia New Zealand.
 This includes the design, construction and fit out of the food premises.
+For further information regarding the design and fit-out guide for food businesses, please refer to the following link https://www.qld.gov.au/health/staying-healthy/food-pantry/starting-a-food-business/premises-and-equipment/design-and-fit-out

 Public Register of Licensed Mobile Food Vehicles

 The Queensland Government maintains a public register of mobile food businesses, which lists the licence details for all approved mobile food operators in the state.
-(Note: the register opens as an Excel file.)
+(Note: the register opens as an Excel file)